Obama Net Worth 2017: Can An Unemployed President Afford A Palm Springs Vacation?

 However, the day after Trump’s inauguration celebration, Obama decided to go on vacation and arrived in Palm Springs, California, on January 21.
 Does Obama plan on going back to work after his job as president ends or does Obama have a strong net worth to fall back on in 2017?

 Coming into office in 2008, the Ethics in Government Act of 1978 meant that the newly-elected President Obama had to submit their income to be evaluated when entering office.
-After winning the election again, Obama re-submitted documents about his financial information to evaluate his net worth as of 2012.
+After winning the election again, Obama resubmitted documents about his financial information to evaluate his net worth as of 2012.

 However, in 2016 after Obama had been in office for another four years, there was still some debate, according to Snopes, about Obama’s net worth for 2017.